StellarSand/privacy-settings/Privacy Settings/Instagram.md

 - Share story to Facebook > Off

 ## Your app and media
+### Archiving and downloading
+- Save story to archive: Off
+- Save live to archive: Off
 ### App website permissions
 - Apps and websites > Remove anything you don't use
 - Browser settings >